eBay Purchase Price: $1 AUD

 Publisher was really aimed at the home and small business markets, as QuarkXPress and Adobe’s PageMaker dominated professional use for publishing and printing companies.

 Released on both floppy disks and CD, this was the last version to run on Windows 3.1, requiring a 286 PC with 4 MB of RAM.
 If you were running Windows 3.0, you’d be left with only Publisher 1.0 as your only option.
 The CD version comprised of a larger clip art and template library.

 Although Publisher 1.0 was at the time reasonable for a first version product, Publisher 2.0 was a major revamp.
 An interface redesign, ability to save style formatting, a proper table editor, and improved help files were well received enhancements.

-Inside the box is fairly standard with a 430-page user guide, a catalogue showing the included clip art, templates etc., registration card, disk coupons, and five 3½” floppy disks.
+Inside the box is fairly standard with a 430-page user guide, a catalogue showing the included clip art and templates, registration card, disk coupons, and five 3½” floppy disks.

 Especially since this was shrink wrapped, I thought it was odd to receive two different Disk Order Forms.
 One of them makes sense, as it specifies to order for the 5¼” high density disks.
 The other slightly smaller Disk Order Form also allows you to select Macintosh and OS/2 for the operating system, and other floppy variations such as 800 KB Macintosh disks or 720 KB 3½” low density floppy disk sets.
 Not sure why as Publisher wasn’t released for Macintosh or OS/2, though the form is generic in nature.